alexchay/docker-python/README.md

 Images are built for `linux/amd64` and `linux/arm64` architectures.

-You can build the images locally using the `task` command:
+To build the images locally:

 ```sh
 git checkout 3.10-slim
 task build-image
 ```

+This will build the image using the appropriate base and tag.

 ### Usage